riak/riak.github.io/docs/using/repair-recovery/rolling-replaces.md

 id: repair_recover_replace
 ---

-[upgrade]: /docs/setup/upgrading/cluster/
-[rolling restarts]: /docs/using/repair-recovery/rolling-restart/
+[rolling restarts]: ../../using/repair-recovery/rolling-restart.md/
-[add node]: /docs/using/cluster-operations/adding-removing-nodes
+[add node]: ../../using/cluster-operations/adding-removing-nodes.md

-Riak KV functions as a multi-node system, so cluster-level [version upgrades][upgrade] and [restarts][rolling restarts] can be performed on a node-by-node or *rolling* basis.
+Riak KV functions as a multi-node system, so cluster-level [version upgrades] and [restarts][rolling restarts] can be performed on a node-by-node or *rolling* basis.

 The following steps should be undertaken on each Riak KV node that you wish to replace: